zhongyang219/MusicPlayer2/Documents/update_log_en-us.md

 * Added support for TAK format audio (32-bit version only).
 * The "Edit Lyrics" editor changed to use Scintilla.
 Add the colors for the lyric editor.
 * Fixed the problem that the album cover cannot be copied to the target file when the format is converted to mp3 and wav.
-* Fixed the problem that there is no icon in "Repead Mode"-"Play Random" in the desktop lyrics right-click menu.
+* Fixed the problem that there is no icon in "Repeat Mode"-"Play Random" in the desktop lyrics right-click menu.
 * Fixed the problem that the sub-dialog in the "Option Setting" dialog cannot be scrolled using the touch screen when using a touch screen device.
 * Fixed the problem that "file already exists" is prompted when adding a currently playing track to a new playlist.
 * Fixed the problem that if the position of the child window in the "Option Setting" dialog is scrolled by the mouse wheel, the position of the child window is incorrect when the scroll bar is clicked.